Top 7 Korean Music Streaming Apps

 According to some reviews, Flo doesn’t have enough data yet for proper curating.

-But, it’s still pretty new and hopefully it improves.
+But, it’s still pretty new and hopefully things improve.

 Flo Chart – Flo also features Top 100.